Skip to Content

 Lake Superior Agate found in Cook Country, Minnesota (source)

 The Lake Superior Agates are the state’s national gemstone, so you should definitely look for it in Cook County.
-Here you can also find thomsonite, jasper, amethyst, and chalcedony.
-The beaches located on the north shore of Lake Superior are the best for gem hunting.
+Here, you can also find thomsonite, jasper, amethyst, and chalcedony.
+The beaches on Lake Superior’s north shore are the best for gem hunting.

 Carlton County

 In the county of Carlton, Minnesota, there is a city named Moose Lake.
-This place is famous for its agates, being even nicknamed the agate capital of the world.
+This place is famous for its agates and is nicknamed the world’s agate capital.

-Plenty of gravel pits are spread throughout Carlton, and in many of them, you need a permit in order to pick up agates.
+Plenty of gravel pits are spread throughout Carlton, and you need a permit to pick up agates in many of them.
 You can find more information about how to get a permit here.

 The most famous gravel pits where you can go gem hunting with a permit are the Hatchery Pit, the Soo Line Pit, and the Airport Pit.
 In Carlton County, you can also find amethyst, fossils, quartz, other rare stones, and even yooperlites, particularly in gravel pits.